blhmr/HCML/README.md

 ## License

 This library is provided under the [MIT License](LICENSE).
 Feel free to use and modify it in your projects.

-Sorry if my English was horrible, it's not my main language.